Frequently Asked Questions | FAQ

 The Federal Portal offers two different search options:

 - Keyword search: You can search directly for suitable government services on our website quickly and simply by entering a keyword in the “What are you looking for?” field.
 A selection of matching services is then shown.
-You can either select a service description directly from the services listed (by clicking on “Go to services”) or filter the results by entering location information in the “Postcode or town” field.
+You can either select a service description directly from the services listed (by clicking on “To services”) or filter the results by entering location information in the “Enter Zipcode or Location” field.

 Topic selection: On the homepage, you can decide whether you need to carry out personal or business tasks either by navigating to the menu point “Government services” or to the “For all your personal and business matters" section.

 The section “Personal matters” / “All personal matters” contains personal topic areas grouped by situation.

 By navigating to “Business matters” / “All business matters” you will find an overview of categories that could be relevant for your company and you can look through them for a suitable topic.